Skip to main content

 When we say breasts, we mean the part of your body from your rib cage up to your collarbone and armpits, including your nipples.
 This is where everyone has breast tissue, and people of all genders can get breast cancer.
 We often use the words ‘breasts’ and ‘chest’ in our breast cancer information.

-Everyone has breast tissue – young, old, guys, gals and non-binary pals!
-Some of you might be surprised to know that nearly 400 men a year get breast cancer in the UK.
 Breast cancer in men is not common, but it can happen.
-If you are a man you should still be checking your chest.
+If you’re a man, you should still be checking your chest.
 Most men who get breast cancer are over 60, but it does sometimes happen in young men too.

-The signs of breast cancer in men are very similar to the signs in women.
+The signs and symptoms of breast cancer in men are very similar to the signs in women.
 The most common sign is a lump in the chest area, which is usually painless.
 Other signs include:

 • Swelling in the chest or under the arm.

-• Sores (ulcers) on the chest.
+• Ulcers (sores) on the chest.

-If you are male and you notice unusual changes to your chest, it is important that you contact your GP as soon as possible, to get it checked out.
+If you are male and you notice unusual changes to your chest, it is important that you contact your GP as soon as possible to get it checked out.

 Ollie’s story